Bitcoin-com/tip-jar/README.md

 - Use MVVM architectural design
 - Use Hilt Dependency Injection (Dagger2 or Koin is acceptable as well)
+- Use Jetpack compose for your project
+- Some of the libraries in this template are outdated.
+Please update and modernize the components as you see fit.
 - Write tests for the models you have created
 - Your project should be able to run